 "The best time to understand a property's drainage is before you own it."

-A Drainage Intelligence Report™ gives you information you can act on — whether you're evaluating a property, negotiating, or planning improvements after closing.
+A Drainage Intelligence Report™ gives you information you can act on — whether you're evaluating a property, planning your inspection, or planning improvements after closing.

 The ideal window.
-Order when the inspection contingency is active so you have drainage data while you still have leverage to negotiate repairs, credits, or walk away.
+Order while your inspection contingency is still active so you have terrain-based drainage data on hand as you and your inspector evaluate the property.

 Screen for drainage patterns before you commit — especially on properties with visible slopes, low-lying lots, or proximity to waterways.
 Give yourself and your inspector a head start.